libj/math/README.md

 The following matrix provides a comparison of functions offered by `BigInteger` vs `BigInt` and bare `int[]` array.
 The values in the matrix have the following rules:

-1. A `+###%` represents "percent faster compared to the baseline".
+1. **+###%**: Prepresents "percent faster compared to the baseline".
-1. A `0` represents the baseline.
+1. **0**: Represents the baseline.
-1. A ~`0`~ (zero with a line crossing it) represents the baseline, but also says that the function is not inherently available in the particular subject.
+1. **𝚯**: (theta, i.e. zero with a horizontal line) Represents the baseline, but also says that the function is not inherently available in the particular subject.
 In these situations, external utility functions were used to bridge the gap.
-1. A :x: means the function is missing in the particular subject, and therefore a test was not possible to be performed.
+1. :heavy_multiplication_x:: Means the function is missing in the particular subject, and therefore a test was not possible to be performed.
-1. A :white_check_mark: means the function is present, but a test was not performed.
+1. :heavy_check_mark:: Means the function is present, but a test was not performed.

 It is also important to note the following: